ptzagk/greenlock-cli/README.md

       --standalone [BOOLEAN]    Obtain certs using a "standalone" webserver.
 (Default is true)

+      --manual [BOOLEAN]        Print the token and key to the screen and wait for you to hit enter, giving you time to copy it somewhere before continuing.
+(Default is false)

       --webroot BOOLEAN         Obtain certs by placing files in a webroot directory.

       --webroot-path STRING      public_html / webroot path.